 Luxury Hotel: Clubhouse Hotel & Suites – Starts at $124

-It has spacious and comfortable rooms that come with various amenities, including a TV, a refrigerator, and a microwave.
-For a truly restful night, book Clubhouse Suite, which comes with:
+It has spacious and comfortable rooms with various amenities, including a TV, a refrigerator, and a microwave.
+For a truly restful night, book Clubhouse Suite, which comes with the following:

 - Complimentary deluxe continental breakfast